Why would you need a California King bed?

 - California King Size Mattress: 72x84 inches (6048 square inches)

-king vs california king mattress dimensions
+king vs california king mattress

 You'll notice that in comparison, standard kings have more of a square shape, while California kings look more rectangular.